whereiskurt/splunkcloudknobb/README.md

 # **S**plunk **C**loud **KN**owledge **OB**ject **B**ackup

-'`scknobb`' is a tool to quickly snapshot your Splunk cloud dashboards, reports and search history to your local filesystem.
+'`scknobb`' is a tool to quickly snapshot your Splunk cloud search history, dashboards and reports to your local filesystem.
 This is useful when you don't have access to the backend filesystems or want to develop a workflow with version control.

 Just run '`scknobb backup all`' and enjoy the benefits of your local copies, timestamped from their last updated values - ie. sort newest to oldest.